 If the Early Forwarding COUNT Request IE is contained in the DRB To Modify List IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall act as specified in TS 38.401 [2] and include the requested FIRST DL COUNT Value IE or DISCARD DL COUNT Value IE in the BEARER CONTEXT MODIFICATION RESPONSE message.

-If the Early Forwarding COUNT Information IE is contained in the DRB To Modify List IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall take it into account and act as specified in TS 38.401 [2].Interaction with the Bearer Context Modification (gNB-CU-CP initiated)
+If the Early Forwarding COUNT Information IE is contained in the DRB To Modify List IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall take it into account and act as specified in TS 38.401 [2].

+If the Source Forwarding IP Address IE is included in the DRB To Setup Modification List E-UTRAN IE or the DRB To Modify List E-UTRAN IE or the PDU Session Resource To Setup Modification List IE or the PDU Session Resource To Modify List IE contained in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP may, if supported, use it in the configuration of the ACL functionality.

+If the Source Forwarding IP Address IE is included in the Data Forwarding Information IE contained in the BEARER CONTEXT MODIFICATION RESPONSE message, the gNB-CU-CP may, if supported, use it in the configuration of the ACL functionality.

+Interaction with the Bearer Context Modification (gNB-CU-CP initiated)

 If the BEARER CONTEXT MODIFICATION REQUEST message includes for a DRB in the DRB To Modify List IE the PDCP SN Status Request IE set to “requested” and if the gNB-CU-UP has not yet received a SDAP end marker packet for a QoS flow which has been previously re-configured to another DRB by means of a gNB-CU-CP initiated Bearer Context Modification procedure, the gNB-CU-UP shall includes the QoS Flow Identifier of that QoS flow in the Old QoS Flow List - UL End Marker expected IE in the PDU Session Resource Modified List IE in the BEARER CONTEXT MODIFICATION RESPONSE message.